-It is okay for people to hear about your breakup and let them say to you things like, “Oh, no!
+It is okay for people to hear about your breakup and to say to you things like, “Oh, no!
 I thought you guys were a perfect couple!
 What happened?”

-Doing this helps you to grieve in a right manner and talking to people making your grieving process short and meaningful!
+Doing this helps you to grieve in a right manner and talking to people makes your grieving process short and meaningful!

 Hiding from people makes your pain worse!
 It sometimes makes, especially women, to think irrationally, such as, they start to believe that they have to pray “hard” to bring the man back or they literally go to the man and beg him to come back.
 This is not only wrong but also dangerous as the woman’s action may actually backfire on her in the most ugliest way.